-Management uses EBITDA, Adjusted EBITDA Margin, Adjusted Operating Profit, Adjusted Operating Profit Margin, CAPEX and Free Cash Flow to monitor the underlying performance of the business and its operations.
+Management uses Constant Currency Revenue, EBITDA, Adjusted EBITDA, Adjusted EBITDA Margin, Adjusted Operating Profit, Adjusted Operating Profit Margin, Adjusted Net Profit, Adjusted Diluted EPS, CAPEX, Free Cash Flow, Net Cash/(Debt) and Capital Employed to monitor the underlying performance of the business and its operations.
 These measures are used by different companies for differing purposes and are often calculated in ways that reflect the circumstances of those companies.
 You should exercise caution in comparing these measures as reported by us to the same or similar measures as reported by other companies.
 These non-GAAP financial measures may not be comparable to similarly titled metrics of other companies.

-EBITDA, Adjusted EBITDA, Adjusted EBITDA Margin, Adjusted Operating Profit, Adjusted Operating Profit Margin, CAPEX and Free Cash Flow are not measurements of performance under IFRS or any other generally accepted accounting principles, and you should not consider them as an alternative to loss for the period, operating loss or other financial measures determined in accordance with IFRS.
+Constant Currency Revenue, EBITDA, Adjusted EBITDA, Adjusted EBITDA Margin, Adjusted Operating Profit, Adjusted Operating Profit Margin, Adjusted Net Profit, Adjusted Diluted EPS, CAPEX, Free Cash Flow, Net Cash/(Debt) and Capital Employed are not measurements of performance under IFRS or any other generally accepted accounting principles, and you should not consider them as an alternative to loss for the period, operating loss or other financial measures determined in accordance with IFRS.
 These measures have limitations as analytical tools, and you should not consider them in isolation.
-See "Summary Consolidated Financial Data-Non-GAAP Financial Measures" for more detail on these limitations of EBITDA, Adjusted EBITDA Margin, Adjusted Coperating Profit, Adjusted Operating Profit Margin, CAPEX and Free Cash Flow.
+See "TEM 5.
+Operating and Financial Review and Prospects - Operating Results-Key Indicators of Performance and Financial Condition-Non-GAAP Financial Measures" for more detail on these limitations of Constant Currency Revenue, EBITDA, Adjusted EBITDA, Adjusted EBITDA Margin, Adjusted Operating Profit, Adjusted Operating Profit Margin, Adjusted Net Profit, Adjusted Diluted EPS, CAPEX, Free Cash Flow, Net Cash/(Debt) and Capital Employed.
 Accordingly, prospective investors should not place undue reliance on these non-GAAP financial measures contained in this annual report.